COVID-19 Travel Information

-- Travelers entering Mozambique are required to provide a certificate showing they are fully vaccinated, or a negative RT-PCR test results not older than 72 hours for travelers who are not fully vaccinated.
+- Travelers entering Mozambique are required to provide a certificate showing they are fully vaccinated (booster not required), or a negative RT-PCR test results not older than 72 hours for travelers who are not fully vaccinated.

 - If travelers do not have a vaccine certificate or RT-PCR test, they will be required to do an antigen test on arrival.

 - Children aged up to 11 years are exempt from providing vaccination certificates and RT-PCR tests.

 - Guests will undergo health screening and temperature testing upon arrival.

 - There are no more entry requirements to travel to Namibia as it pertains to COVID-19.

 - On arrival, passengers who plan to visit one of the National Parks to go primate trekking will be required to complete a COVID-19 PCR test upon arrival (cost is $60.00 per person, payable in cash or credit card).

 - Face masks are no longer mandatory in Rwanda, but their use is encouraged in public indoor settings.